Modulate’s ToxMod uses AI to scan game voice chat for toxic speech

 ToxMod might be able to help other AI startups as well.
 Alithea AI is using Open AI to create animated avatars that can hold conversations with people.
 But to guard against any abuses of that system, Alithea AI would have to monitor what the avatars are used for, and that means monitoring their speech.
 With lots of avatars created, automating that processing of monitoring hate speech would be necessary.

-ToxMod can use some of the same data that the voice skins use in modifying speech in real time, and that allows Modulate to detect hate speech in real time.
-But because human moderators have to get involved before the action happens, game developers will still lag behind in intercepting the bad speech and the bad actors.
+ToxMod can use some of the same data that the voice skins use in modifying speech in real time, and this enables Modulate to detect hate speech as it happens.
+But because human moderators have to get involved before the action happens, game developers will still lag behind in intercepting the bad speech and toxic players.
 The challenge is that Modulate has to keep up with gamers who change their words so they can avoid being snagged by keyword detectors while still delivering a toxic message.

 The tool could also help call center employees deal with toxic callers, Huffman said.
 Modulate is part of the Fair Play Alliance, a consortium of game companies that want to solve problems such as toxic speech.
 “Many of the studios we are working with are members of the Fair Play Alliance as well,” Pappas said.